tldr-pages/tldr/contributing-guides/style-guide.md

   - documentation describes command argument semantics explicitly
   - you exactly know placeholder meaning (maybe from source code) and the documentation just missing information about this.

+> :bulb: If some command is cross-platform then Unix-style path placeholders are preferred.

 ### Extensions

 - Append `.ext` to the end of a file path placeholder just when: